botflux/dependency-injection-container/docs/guide/README.md

 [![GitHub issues](https://img.shields.io/github/issues/botflux/dependency-injection-container.svg)](https://GitHub.com/botflux/dependency-injection-container/issues/)
 [![GitHub license](https://img.shields.io/github/license/botflux/dependency-injection-container.svg)](https://github.com/botflux/dependency-injection-container/blob/master/LICENSE)

 > In software engineering, dependency injection is a technique in which an object receives other objects that it depends on.
 These other objects are called dependencies.
-In the typical "using" relationship the receiving object is called a client and the passed (that is, "injected") object is called a service.
-The code that passes the service to the client can be many kinds of things and is called the injector.
-Instead of the client specifying which service it will use, the injector tells the client what service to use.
-The "injection" refers to the passing of a dependency (a service) into the object (a client) that would use it.
 [Source Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection)

 This package exposes a dependency injection container that manage your application dependencies.

 ## Simple example of dependency injection

-The following code is an example of code without dependency injection.
+The following example show some code without dependency injection.
 We have two classes: `Engine` and `Car`. `Car` uses `Engine` in his `start` method.
 In this example we can see that `Car` creates an `Engine` instance.